stalefruits/gniazdo/README.md

    established.
 The handler is a [`Session`][session] instance.
  - `:on-receive` – a unary function called when a message is received.
 The argument is a received `String`.
+ - `:on-binary` – a ternary function called when a message is received.
+   Arguments are the raw payload byte array, and two integers: the offset in the array where the data starts and the length of the payload.
  - `:on-error` – a unary function called on in case of errors.
 The argument is a `Throwable` describing the error.
  - `:on-close` – a binary function called when the connection is closed.